-Students and Parents will be completing the FAFSA form and application for the school year 2022-2023 which will become available on October 1, 2021.
-Families will be using the tax information from the tax year 2020 due to the rule called Prior Prior.
-This year there are a few FAFSA changes that people need to review before they begin to complete this form.
+Students and Parents will complete the FAFSA form and application for the school year 2023-2024, which will become available on October 1, 2022.
+Families will use the tax information from the tax year 2021 due to the Prior Prior rule.
+There are only a few FAFSA changes that people need to review before they begin to complete this form.
+The significant changes will happen next year with the full implementation of FAFSA Simplification.

-In addition to the FAFSA changes, the family’s financial changes resulting from the COVID virus could have a more significant impact on a family’s financial aid position this upcoming year.
+In addition to the FAFSA changes, the family’s financial changes resulting from the COVID virus could significantly impact a family’s financial aid position this upcoming year.
 This is due to the timing of the income information used in the FAFSA submission as stated above.
 Many families who were impacted by COVID will need to appeal to each college that the student applies to.
 The proper timing strategy of the appeal is explained below.